-How has the need for your project been There are no score boards at the

-identified?
-Rec Centre, and no plan that we

-an aware of for aguiring signe boards.

-Score boards were proposed by the original Rec.
+How has the need for your project been There are no scoreboards at the identified?
+Rec Centre, and no plan that we are aware of for aquiring side boards.
+Sione boards were proposed by the original Ric.
+Centre committee. score beards were proposed by the orginal Rec.
 Centre committee.

-original Rec.
-Centre committee.

 Busketball and Netball value this project.

-Who is your target market?
-Please explain.

-Children/Youth The primary focus of this project is for the immediate use by the basketball

-Seniors Aboriginal/Torres Straight Islanders and not ball Clubs for Junior and senior

-Aboriginal/ Torres Straight Islanders Culturally diverse backgrounds and worker the care can the hinders

-People with a disability members.
-We can see the wide community and school community benefitting from

-A. C. and school community werefilling from

-□ Other duis infrastructure in thefuture as well.

-Have you developed a management plan for Yes □ No 💆

-your event/project?
-If so please attach a copy with this application.
-We will develop a plan in consultation

-il so please attach a copy with this application. with the Shire to Store equipment safely

-and hand over equipment to relevant

-clubs at the start of each season.

-Have you considered the needs of the whole Please explain.

-community of Boddington?
-We believe that these sworebonds

-For example, does the event not clash with We well every state in fraction where

-other events occurring, are the selected times will become part of the infractructure

-best meeting the needs of your identified

-group etc. be part of the shine facilities to be

-used and enjoyed by the whole

-community well into the fiture.

-comment of the last last

-How will your event/project positively impact Please explain

-on the community of Boddington?
-Scoreboards at indoor sport events

-Socially attract more spectators and create

-Economically a fun, competatives atmosphere

-Controller dance and another last

-for both players and spectators.

-Has your group received funding from the Please give details

-Shire in the last 3 years?

-No.

-No.

-•

-Who will be responsible for deficient funding, P. 1 1 No. Ruchable II Accordant

-and how will it be funded?
-Boddington Basketlan !!
-Association

-will make up any deficient funding through find raising or sponsorship and cash reserves allocated to uniforms).
-We are committed to

-thirding through Andraising or

-sponsorship and cash reserves (allocated

-11 10 1

-completing the project this season.
+Who is your target market? 📢 Children/Youth The primary focus of this project 🛠 Seniors 15 for the monteal are war we brace Aboriginal/ Torres Straight Islanders and not ball clubs for junior and conior 🕺 Culturally diverse backgrounds members.
+We can see the wide community People with a disability and school community benefitting from No specific group dhis infrastructure in thefinture as well.
+Other Heve you developed a management plan for Have you developed a management plan for your event/project?
+Yes 🗆 No 📈 If so please attach a copy with this application.
+We will develop a plan in consultation with the shire to store equipment safery and hand over equipment to relevant and hand over equipment to relevant clubs at the start of each season.
+Have you considered the needs of the whole Please explain. community of Boddington? in the line H. L. Harre Store boards For example, does the event not clash with We believe that these scorebonds other events occurring, are the selected times will become part of the intractructure best meeting the needs of your identified will become part of the infrastructure at the Ree.
+Centre, and will group etc. be part of the shire facilities to be used and en round has the whole wind and enjoyed by the whole community well into the fiture. commune ( ) were the for the to How will your event/project positively impact Please explain on the community of Boddington?
+Scoreboards at indoor gout events Socially all and more constructions and con all Economically attract more spectators and create a fun, competatives atmosphere a tin, competatives atmosphere for both players and spectators.
+Has your group received funding from the Please give details Shire in the last 3 years?
+No. Who will be responsible for deficient funding, and how will it be funded?
+Boddington Basketball Association will make up any deficient funding through findraising or will make up an, deficient funding through findraising or funding through findraising or sponsorship and cash reserves (allocated to uniforms).
+Weare committed to completing the project this season. manual and he heled anis season.